pgneta/listBoxExample/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `included in project:`
+### Included in project:
 1. Wrapping React App / Project.
-2. Coding best practices (architecture and design).
+2. Mock data and Search functions
-3. Mock data and Search functions (used the ones provided by you).
+3. Unit testing - 4 unit tests for example
-4. Unit testing - 4 unit tests for example
+4. Basic CSS and styling - Styled Components
-5. Basic CSS and styling
+5. The List is designed according to the Requirements Doc
-### `also added 2 more not-required :`
+### Additional 2 Features :
 1. show less
 2. indicator of total shown items